)

 If you’re looking for no-deposit car insurance, here are a few more things you may want to know to help you pay the lowest amount up front.

 Unfortunately, no. It’s typically not possible to buy car insurance without paying anything up front.
-At the very least, expect to pay the first month’s premium.
+At the very least, expect to pay the first month’s premium to activate coverage.

 No car insurance companies completely waive initial payments.
 But by shopping around, you can find companies that you’ll pay less for when you sign up.